cutajarj/ConcurrentProgrammingWithGo/chapter12/listing12.14/simplifiedsemaphore.md

 # Simplifying Go's internal semaphore to understand how it works

-Note: This code will not compile because it is meant to illustrate how Go's internal semaphore works without the extra noise of the runtime functionality
+Note: This code will not compile as since it is pseudocode.
+It is meant to illustrate how Go's internal semaphore works without the extra noise of the runtime functionality

 ```go